ognjenogi/Banka-4-Backend/README.md

 > **PLEASE USE THIS FEATURE SPARINGLY**, it will lead to differences between
 > developer machines, which are very annoying.

+### Swagger UI
+A Swagger UI for the user service is available on `/docs/swagger-ui` on the usual port.

 ## Writing migrations
 This project uses
 [Flyway](https://documentation.red-gate.com/fd/migrations-271585107.html)